-- T&TEC must advise the customer in writing, stating clearly the reasons for the retroactive billing and requesting the customer to visit or contact its offices within two (2) weeks of the date of letter to discuss the matter: - Upon being contacted by the customer, T&TEC must provide details of the reasons, period and quantum of the proposed retroactive billing; and - If the customer fails to make contact, T&TEC must notify the customer in writing of the reasons, period and quantum of the retroactive billing indicating that failure to object to the conditions within three (3) weeks would result in the retroactive billing being applied.
+- For retroactive adjustments applying to more than three (3) billing periods, T&TEC must advise the customer in writing, stating clearly the reasons, the period and the quantum of the retroactive billing, and requesting that the customer visit or contact its offices within three (3) weeks of the date of letter to discuss the matter, failing which the retroactive billing would be applied; and - Upon being contacted by the customer, T&TEC will provide any required clarification of the proposed retroactive billing and advising the customer that a payment plan may be entered into when the adjustment is applied.
+The adjustment will then be applied to the customer's electricity account.
+However, if the customer fails to make contact within the three (3) weeks, the retroactive adjustment will then be applied.